Voi che sapete: Le nozze di Figaro (W.A. Mozart)

 Noted for her “easy stage manner and refined voice” (Chicago Classical Review), Mezzo-Soprano Lindsay Metzger began her 2019-20 season by returning to Haymarket Opera Company to perform the role of Mauxalinda in Lampe’s The Dragon of Wantley.
 Shortly after, Ms. Metzger will return to Dallas Opera as the mezzo soloist in Stravinsky’s Pulcinella and will cover the role of Elle in Poulenc’s La voix humaine.
-A superior interpreter of trouser roles, she looks forward to making her company debut with Austin Opera in the role of Cherubino from Le nozze di Figaro in the fall.
+A superior interpreter of trouser roles, she looks forward to making her company debut with Austin Opera in the role of Cherubino from Le nozze di Figaro in the fall of 2021.

 Ms. Metzger made her company debut with Dallas Opera during the 2018-19 season as Mercédès in Carmen, followed by her debut with The Glimmerglass Festival as Flora in La Traviata.
 Additionally, she joined the Houston Grand Opera covering the role of Malibran/Mozart/Nancy DaPonte in their world premiere production of Tarik O’Regan and John Caird’s The Phoenix.
 For an exciting European debut, Ms. Metzger had the pleasure of performing the role of Opera Box Ghost in The Ghosts of Versailles which took place at the Chateau de Versailles.
 In the summer of 2018, Ms. Metzger made both her company and role debut as Nicklausse in Les contes d’Hoffmann at the Aspen Music Festival, as well as covering the role of Rosina in their production of Il barbiere di Siviglia.